clausreinke/typescript-tools/README.md

 ### Installation

-npm installation goes somewhat like this - via github:
+npm installation goes somewhat like this - either clone and install:

   ```
   # install git and node/npm, then